Ronakdesai121/ODICS_PostgreSQL_to_ADWC/README.md

 - Follow this link to install PostgreSQL on Oracle Compute.
 [Installation of PostgreSQL](https://www.postgresql.org/download/linux/redhat/)

-    - **Note** Disable Firewall on compute
+    - **Note** Disable Firewall on compute.

-               Enabled Ingress and Egress Rules for all port including TCP traffic for port: **5432** Make sure Postgres server is accessible remotely added listen_addresses = **'*'** to postgresql.conf Allow remote IP address to access PostgreSQL in pg_hba.conf
+               Enabled Ingress and Egress Rules for all port including TCP traffic for port: **5432** .

+               Make sure Postgres server is accessible remotely added listen_addresses = **'*'** to postgresql.conf .

+               Allow remote IP address to access PostgreSQL in pg_hba.conf .

     ![](Data/1.png)